Hex-Interactive/ChainLink/docs/docs/introduction.md

 ChainLink can only do what you, the developer, give it the capabilities to do.
 :::

 By default, ChainLink only has a handful of Actions and nothing to trigger Links.
 To get the most out of the system, integrate your game's systems with ChainLink as much as reasonably possible.
-The scope of what is possible is up to how deep you integrate ChaihLink, and the map developer's usage of ChainLinks native and developer-defined features.
+The scope of what is possible is up to how deep you integrate ChaihLink, and the map developer's usage of ChainLink's native and developer-defined features.

 ## Use Cases